Sealed-Intelligence/Sealed-Intelligence/docs/admin_guide/getting_started.md

 ### Step 7: Deploy
 - `docker compose up -d`
-- Follow the LLM serving logs: `docker compose logs -f llm`
 - Check Status: `docker compose ps -a`
 - If the Sealed Intelligence container status is "Exited", you can use `docker compose logs sealed-intelligence` to see the logs and troubleshoot the issue.
+After troubleshooting you can restart that container using `docker compose restart sealed-intelligence`
+- Follow the LLM container logs: `docker compose logs -f llm`.
+Once it shows "Application startup complete", the LLM container is ready.
 - Verify deployment is working by browsing `http://<VM-IP-Address>`